 Although a common medical condition, keloid disorder has been neglected by the research community.
 There are no statistics as to its incidence and prevalence, neither in the United States, nor elsewhere in the world.
 This disorder, although quite common and although at times very disabling, has not captured the interest of the research community and remains an area of unmet medical need.
 It behaves quite similar to cancer, yet it does not metastasize to tissues outside skin (or maybe it does and we simply do not know about it).

 KRF was formed to foster scientific research in this disease.
 To accomplish its goals, KRF will raise funds, increase awareness and bolster interest in this disease.
 We will not make any progress in this disease unless we dedicate the same kind of interest, effort and energy that we have dedicated to cancer research.

 Keloid Research is an online, open access scientific publication of the Keloid Research Foundation.
 Until now, keloid manuscripts have been published in a variety of journals.
 Our goal is to create a centralized publishing platform for all researchers who are passionate about this disorder, so that relevant clinical and laboratory research can be published in one place and under one umbrella.
 The journal is aiming to provide an international forum for the publication of original work, describing basic science, translational and clinical investigations in keloid disorder.
 Click on the image below to be directed to the journal's website.

-We are now pleased to announce that our next meeting, the 4th International Keloid Symposium will be a four-day meeting and will be held on June 9-12 at the Lecture Hall of the Thomas Jefferson University in Philadelphia.
+We are now pleased to announce that our next meeting, the 4th International Keloid Symposium will be a three-day meeting and will be held on October 7-9 2022 in Montpellier, France.
 Click on the image below to be directed to the symposium website.